BVI Crewed Yacht Charter: Complete Insider Guide 2026

 A sailing vessel moves through bright turquoise Caribbean sea water under a clear blue sky

-The British Virgin Islands welcomed 1,092,139 visitors in 2024 — a 9.8% jump that pushed arrivals past one million for only the second time since 2016 (BVI Government, Jan 2025).
+The British Virgin Islands welcomed 1,202,008 visitors in 2025 — a 10% jump over 2024 that pushed arrivals past 1.2 million for the first time in the territory’s history (Caribbean Journal, Jun 2025).
 The fastest-growing segment wasn’t cruise passengers.
-It was overnight visitors, up 16.7% year-over-year — people who actually stay, sleep aboard a boat, and move through the islands on their own schedule.
+It was overnight visitors — 302,828 of them stayed on-island or aboard a charter yacht, with Q1 2025 alone logging 106,750 overnight arrivals, a 6.4% increase over Q1 2024 (284 Media, Jul 2025).
 A big part of that surge is sailors.

 Deciding between the BVI and other Caribbean destinations?
 BVI vs. Bahamas vs. St. Martin: How to Choose the Right Caribbean Charter for You breaks down the key differences in cost, sailing difficulty, and island variety.
+For guidance on crew gratuities, see our yacht crew tipping guide.

 Why Is the BVI the World’s Top Crewed Charter Destination?